Rostlab/someNA/README.md

   6. Optionally, type `make check` to run any self-tests that come with the package, generally using the just-built uninstalled binaries.

+  7. Type `make dist`, to build the package for installation.
+This will create a .tar.gz file in the working directory.

+  8. Type `debuild --lintian-opts --pedantic ` to bundle the package in a .deb file created in the home of your user.

   7. Type `make install` to install the programs and any data files and documentation.
 When installing into a prefix owned by root, it is recommended that the package be configured and built as a regular